averageflow/joes-warehouse/README.md

 You can load these variables into your environment with `source .env`.
 VSCode users will find a pre-made run and debug configuration and thus can run and debug the project from the IDE.

-## Functionalities
-In summary the application can:
-* Create new products (from JSON request or from file upload)
-* Create new articles (from JSON request or from file upload)
-* Retrieve list of products present in warehouse (with related articles)
-* Retrieve list of articles present in warehouse
-* Sell products if stock is enough, or product is unlimited stock like software (from JSON request or from form)
-* Log every sale of products (transactions)
-* Retrieve list of transactions

 ### Additional information
 This application provides several endpoints for "headless" usage (without frontend) and also provides a frontend to ease the use.